Table of Contents Show

 Specializing in areas like sustainable design, urban planning, healthcare architecture, or technology integration often leads to higher pay.
 Top-paying industries include insurance-related activities ($171,340), management consulting ($140,490), and scientific research ($135,400).

-Employment of architects is projected to grow 4% from 2024 to 2034, with approximately 7,800 job openings projected annually.
+Employment of architects is projected to grow 4% from 2024 to 2034 according to the BLS, with approximately 7,800 job openings projected annually.
 Architects specializing in sustainable design and those who embrace AI and BIM technologies are expected to be particularly in demand.
+For more on how earning potential shifts over time, our architecture career salaries guide covers each stage from entry-level to principal.

 Architect Salary by Experience Level and Specialization